Amy Ellis

 Research Summary

-My scholarship is focused on supporting students’ learning in middle school and high school.
+My scholarship is focused on supporting students’ learning in middle school, high school, and at the undergraduate levels.
 I study student reasoning, particularly as it relates to algebra, generalization, and proof, as well as teachers’ pedagogical practices aimed at fostering meaningful student engagement.
+More recently, I have started studying mathematical play, and how to support students’ playful engagement in mathematical ideas.

-I have received thirteen grants from national and state organizations including the National Science Foundation and the Institute of Education Sciences, and currently serve as the PI on an NSF-funded project investigating students’ mathematical generalizations.
-Part of my current work includes scaling up findings from twelve years of teaching experiment studies to the whole-classroom level, in which I work with middle school teachers to support their implementation of research-based units fostering students’ understanding of function.
-I maintain a strong interest in issues of equity and social justice, which informs my work with students, teachers, and school districts.
+I have received fifteen grants from national and state organizations including the National Science Foundation and the Institute of Education Sciences.
+I currently serve as the PI on two projects.
+One is an NSF-funded project investigating classroom practices that foster mathematical generalizations.
+This work includes scaling up findings from twelve years of teaching experiment studies to the whole-classroom level, in which my colleagues and I work with teachers to support their implementation of research-based units in algebra.